return42/sphkerneldoc/linux_src_doc/drivers/scsi/fcoe/fcoe_c.rst

         response frame, or error encoded in a pointer (timeout)

     :param void \*arg:
-        pointer the the fcoe_ctlr structure
+        pointer to the fcoe_ctlr structure

 .. _`fcoe_flogi_resp.description`: